 If you are looking to find a tenant in Toronto on your own these are the steps I would take.
-In order to rent out the unit for the maximium amount possible you want to expose it to the largest audience.
+In order to rent out the unit for the maximum amount possible you want to expose it to the largest audience.
 There are several websites that generate good potential tenants.

 Using a Realtor

 Using a Realtor is another option to find a tenant for your property.
 The advantages are numerous as you will have the maximum amount of exposure to tenants that are working with Realtors and tenants that are searching on their own.
 You can just kick back and relax and have your Realtor do the heavy lifting.

 One caveat is that you need to hire a Realtor that will do the required work for you.
 Leases generally don’t generate a high income for Realtors and some Realtors are not willing to effectively market your property or go above and beyond to ensure you get the best results.
 Some examples are photos taken with a cell phone,

 Why hire me to lease out your property?

 If you have a property that you would like to rent out and don’t have the time or expertise to deal with it, your best course of action is to hire a Realtor.
 Here is why you should hire me to help you find a great tenant in Toronto.

-Your property will be professionally photographed along with a matterport 3D tour (click to view example).
-I will the showcase it on the most prominent websites that tenants use to find their next rental.
+Your property will be professionally photographed along with a Matterport 3D tour (click to view example).
+I will showcase it on the most prominent websites that tenants use to find their next rental.
 Amongst many others, it will be on the following websites.

 I will thoroughly screen the Tenant with a full credit report check, confirmation of income, and references.
 This due diligence is necessary to minimize your risk and ensure that your investment is protected.